logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/test-suites/static-test-suites/creating-a-static-test-suite.md

         **Fastpath:** Ctrl + N

-    1. In the New Test Suite dialog box, repeat steps 3 and 4 of **Option 1**.
+    1. In the New Test Suite dialog box, repeat steps 3 and 4 of Option 1.

 -   **Option \#3**: